holaphil/amazing-maple-e08ae/src/pages/experience.md

   brands across both startup and corporate environments.
 A majority of those experiences are listed below in resume form.
-Should you wish to learn more about the problems I worked to solve, achievements, and outcomes, simply select the highlighted text 'Learn more' to view more of those details.
+Should you wish to learn more about the problems I worked to solve, achievements, and outcomes, simply select the highlighted text 'Learn more' and you will be provided with those details.
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide